kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-11-500-server-error.md

   ```

-Sometimes Oathkeeper can throw `503 Service Unavailable` or `502 Bad Gateway` responses.
-While a simple restart of the Pod could resolve this issue, you might want to verify it and check what issue is causing this.
-To do so, follow these steps:
+When Oathkeeper throws `503 Service Unavailable` or `502 Bad Gateway` responses, try to restart the Pod in order to resolve the issue.
+If you want to investigate what caused the error, follow these steps:

 1. Check all Oathkeeper Pods: